Skip to main content

 It is important that members are (and are seen to be) independent.
 It may be permissible on occasions to accept modest hospitality such as working lunches or other meals when official business is conducted and it is a reasonable means of doing an effective job.

-Members should notify the Chair or Chief Executive before accepting hospitality and all offers should be reported to the corporate secretary and will be recorded on the register of gifts and hospitality.
+Members should notify the Chair or CEO before accepting hospitality and all offers should be reported to the EC&C team and will be recorded on the register of gifts and hospitality.

-For guidance as to whether hospitality should be accepted, please consult the Corporate Secretary.
+For guidance as to whether hospitality should be accepted, please consult the EC&C team.

 Gifts and hospitality register

-The corporate secretariat maintains a register of gifts and hospitality offered to board and determinations panel members, with a record of estimated values and whether accepted or not.
+The EC&C team maintains a register of gifts and hospitality offered to board and determinations panel members, with a record of estimated values and whether accepted or not.
 Quarterly returns are published online.

 Code of conduct